HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf231.md

 ## Digital Experience 9.5 Container Version

-### DX Picker with Search V2 - Updated installation, deployment, and content sources
+### DX Picker integration with Search V2

 === "Containers"
-    The Picker feature of HCL DX has been updated to provide a more efficient installation and deployment process.
-Additionally, Java Content Repository (JCR) and Web Content Manager (WCM) are now available as content sources alongside Digital Asset Management (DAM).
+    The DX Picker feature is now integrated in Search V2.
+This integration lets you search and select items from multiple content sources, including Java Content Repository (JCR) and Web Content Manager (WCM), in addition to Digital Asset Management (DAM).
+Installation and deployment methods have also been streamlined for efficiency.
 For more information, refer to the following topics:

     - [Enabling and disabling DX Picker](../../manage_content/wcm_authoring/dx_picker/enable.md)
     - [Accessing DX Picker](../../manage_content/wcm_authoring/dx_picker/access.md)